Steens Mountain

 Is the road to Steens Mountain in OR safe?

 The road is not difficult at all.
 It’s bumpy in places, but much of the surface has been upgraded and improved in recent years, except for one short, narrow, steep section of the road near the viewpoints of Big Indian and Little Blitzen gorges.
-It can be driven by standard vehicles and passenger cars shouldn’t have any trouble.
+It can be driven by standard vehicles, and passenger cars shouldn’t have any trouble.
 The gravel is generally good throughout the route.

 Is Steens Mountain in OR open?

-Set high in the Steens Mountain Wilderness, the road is usually open from mid-June to October, weather permitting.
+The road is usually open from mid-June to October, weather permitting.
 A gated road (closed to the public) goes right to the top, at 9,737 feet to service an array of communications towers.
 Snow can remain on the road into the summer, delaying the opening of the full loop.
 The mountain’s high elevation can cause rapid temperature changes.
 Blustery, 100-degree days are common and snow can fall year-round.
 Be prepared for sudden lightning storms, snow, rain, and high winds.

 Is the road to Steens Mountain in OR steep?